-Curious about life way back when in the Antebellum south?
+Curious about life way back when in the Antebellum South?
 Many Louisiana plantations have been historically preserved to offer a glimpse into the past for visitors and history buffs.

 Plus, many are just a short day trip away from the Crescent City.
 So you can tour these stately mansions and hear stories from all perspectives, from the famous families that first built and owned them to the viewpoint of the slaves who worked there.

-Here’s some of the fascinating architectural marvels you can visit around New Orleans.
+Here are some of the fascinating architectural marvels you can visit around New Orleans.

 Photo courtesy of @oakalleyplantation via Instagram